paulie-o74/-dale-watts-/README.md

 - Favicon

 ## Features
-The page consists of five pages and the main features include
+The page consists of six pages and the main features include

 ### Logo and Navigation Bar
 <details>